Most Asbestos Diseases Linked to Mine Workers

 These preliminary conclusions show that 85 percent to 90 percent of the people included in those 200 cases worked at the mine.

 When miners dug the earth for vermiculite ore they also stirred up asbestos, a mineral that naturally occurs in the Kootenai Valley.
 Asbestos is harmful to humans when inhaled because the needle-like fibers stick in the lung's lining and eventually cause disease.
-The damage is irreversible.
+The damage from asbestos in mining is irreversible.
 Vermiculite itself is harmless.

 In addition, of those 200 cases, 27 patients had family members who worked at the mine.
 Miners often tracked the asbestos dust into their homes on their work clothes, contaminating their families.